Federal Electronic Identification Services Act

 Infrastructure

-Public authorities promote and operate reliable and resilient physical as well as digital infrastructures.
+Public authorities promote and operate reliable and resilient physical and digital infrastructure.

 Focus themes